We have a wide variety of button sizes, styles and types, all designed for specific contexts.

 Standard: Background colors and rounded corners make the standard button look clickable, making it clear the user can and should take action.

-Consider view density and the button’s position when choosing between the three available sizes.
+Consider view density and the button’s position when choosing between the four available sizes.

 Multiple sizes should never be placed adjacent to one another.